netobserv/network-observability-operator/config/descriptions/ocp.md

 ### Kafka

 [Apache Kafka](https://kafka.apache.org/) can optionally be used for a more resilient and scalable architecture.
-You can use for instance [Strimzi](https://strimzi.io/), an operator-based distribution of Kafka for Kubernetes and OpenShift.
+You can use for example [Strimzi](https://strimzi.io/), an operator-based distribution of Kafka for Kubernetes and OpenShift.

 ### Grafana